Oubaitori: A Japanese Metaphor for Growth

 How Oubaitori Shapes the App

-The Oubaitori app was built from the ground up around this philosophy.
-Every design decision flows from one question: does this help someone tend their own garden, or does it tempt them to look at others'?
+The Oubaitori app was built around this philosophy.
+Every design decision comes back to one question: does this help someone tend their own garden, or does it tempt them to look at others'?

 Here is what that means in practice: